ben-manes/gradle-versions-plugin/README.md

 ```groovy
 gradle dependencyUpdates -Drevision=release
 ```

-The latest versions can be further filtered using [Component Selection Rules][component_selection_rules].
-To do that, you need to define what does not constitute a stable version for your project:
+To further define which version to accept, you need to define what means an unstable version.
+Sadly, there are no agreed standard on this, but this is a good starting point:

 <details open>
 <summary>Groovy</summary>